The direct sum of $q$-matroids: Intuitive try for the direct sum

 \section{Intuitive try for the direct sum}

 As stated in the introduction, the $q$-analogue of the direct sum is not straightforward.
 Let $E=E_1\oplus E_2$ be a direct sum of subspaces and let $A\subseteq E$.
-Then we cannot, in general, decompose $A\subseteq E$ as $A=A_1\oplus A_2$ with $A_1\subseteq E_1$ and $A_2\subseteq E_2$.
-With other cryptomorphic definitions of $q$-matroids, through the likes of independent spaces, bases or circuits, we run into similar problems. \\

-In this section we explore if we can define the rank function of a direct sum of $q$-matroids by simply defining $r(A)=r_1(A_1)+r_2(A_2)$ for all $A$ that can be written as $A=A_1\oplus A_2$, and hoping that the rank axioms will take care of the rest of the subspaces.
-(Spoiler alert: it will not work.)
+Then we cannot, in general, decompose $A\subseteq E$ as $A=A_1\oplus A_2$ with $A_1\subseteq E_1$ and $A_2\subseteq E_2$. \\ With other cryptomorphic definitions of $q$-matroids we run into similar problems.
+Look for example at the independent spaces.
+In the classical case, the independent sets of the direct sum $M_1\oplus M_2$ are the unions of an independent set in $M_1$ and an independent set in $M_2$.
+If we want to take the direct sum of the $q$-matroids $M_1=U_{1,1}$ and $M_2=U_{1,1}$, we expect all subspaces to be independent.
+However, not all such spaces can be written as the sum of an independent space in $M_1$ and an independent space in $M_2$.
+Similar problems arise when trying to construct the bases and circuits of the direct sum of the $q$-matroids $M_1$ and $M_2$. \\ In this section we explore if we can define the rank function of a direct sum of $q$-matroids by simply defining $r(A)=r_1(A_1)+r_2(A_2)$ for all $A$ that can be written as $A=A_1\oplus A_2$, and hoping that the rank axioms will take care of the rest of the subspaces.
+(Spoiler alert: it will not work).